Dru-Mara/EvalNE/docs/source/description.rst

 undirected networks (in and out node neighbourhoods), which can be used as
 baselines:

-* Random Prediction
+- Random Prediction
-* Common Neighbours
+- Common Neighbours
-* Jaccard Coefficient
+- Jaccard Coefficient
-* Adamic Adar Index
+- Adamic Adar Index
-* Preferential Attachment
+- Preferential Attachment
-* Resource Allocation Index
+- Resource Allocation Index
+- Cosine Similarity
+- Leicht-Holme-Newman index
+- Topological Overlap
+- Katz similarity
-* All baselines (a combination of the heuristics in a 5-dim embedding)
+- All baselines (a combination of the first 5 heuristics in a 5-dim embedding)

 For Practitioners
 -----------------